Controlled comparative studies

 - Do you want fewer errors on forms people fill out?

 There are numerous other ways of collecting quantitative data.
-For instance, you can record what percentage of your "before" letters generates correct responses compared to your "after letters," or what percentage of each letter results in your customer calling you asking for an explanation.
+For instance, you can record what percentage of your “before” letters generates correct responses compared to your “after letters,” or what percentage of each letter results in your customer calling or emailing you for an explanation.